 Death benefits from nonqualified deferred compensation plans or section 457 plans paid to the estate or beneficiary of a deceased employee are reportable on Form 1099-MISC.
-Do not report these death benefits on Form 1099-R.

-However, if the benefits are from a qualified plan, report them on Form 1099-R. See the Instructions for Forms 1099-R and 5498.
+Do not report these death benefits on Form 1099-R. However, if the benefits are from a qualified plan, report them on Form 1099-R. See the Instructions for Forms 1099-R and 5498.

 Example.
-Before Employee A's death on June 15, 2021, A was employed by Employer X and received \$10,000 in wages on which federal income tax of \$1,500 was withheld.
-When A died, X owed A \$2,000 in wages and \$1,000 in accrued vacation pay.
-The total of \$3,000 (less the social security and Medicare taxes withheld) was paid to A's estate on July 20, 2021.
-Because X made the payment during the year of death, X must withhold social security and Medicare taxes on the \$3,000 payment and must complete Form W-2 as follows.
+Before Bailey's death on June 15, 2022, Bailey was employed and Bailey received \$10,000 in wages on which federal income tax of \$1,500 was withheld.
+When Bailey died, Bailey's employer owed Bailey \$2,000 in wages and \$1,000 in accrued vacation pay.
+The total of \$3,000 (less the social security and Medicare taxes withheld) was paid to Bailey's estate on July 20, 2022.
+Because Bailey's employer made the payment during the year of death, Bailey's employer must withhold social security and Medicare taxes on the \$3,000 payment and must complete Form W-2 as follows.

-- Box 1-10000.00 (does not include the \$3,000 accrued wages and vacation pay). - Box 2-1500.00. - Box 3-13000.00 (includes the \$3,000 accrued wages and vacation pay). - Box 4-806.00 (social security tax withheld). - Box 5-13000.00 (includes the \$3,000 accrued wages and vacation pay). - Box 6-188.50 (Medicare tax withheld).
+- Box 1-10000.00 (does not include the \$3,000 accrued wages and vacation pay). - Box 2-1500.00.

+- Box 3-13000.00 (includes the \$3,000 accrued wages and vacation pay). - Box 4-806.00 (social security tax withheld).
-Employer X must also complete Form 1099-MISC as follows.

-- Boxes for recipient's name, address, and TIN-The estate's or beneficiary's name, address, and TIN. - Box 3-3000.00 (Even though amounts were withheld for social security and Medicare taxes, the gross amount is reported here.)
+- Box 5-13000.00 (includes the \$3,000 accrued wages and vacation pay). - Box 6-188.50 (Medicare tax withheld).
+Bailey's employer must also complete Form 1099-MISC as follows. - Boxes for recipient's name, address, and TIN-The estate's or beneficiary's name, address, and TIN. - Box 3-3000.00 (Even though amounts were withheld for social security and Medicare taxes, the gross amount is reported here.)

-If Employer X made the payment after the year of death, the \$3,000 would not be subject to social security and Medicare taxes and would not be shown on Form W-2.
-However, the employer would still file Form 1099-MISC.
+If Bailey's employer made the payment after the year of death, the \$3,000 would not be subject to social security and Medicare taxes and would not be shown on Form W-2.
+However, Bailey'employer would still file Form 1099-MISC.

 Payments made on behalf of another person.
-For payments reportable under section 6041, if you make a payment on behalf of another person, who is the source of the funds, you may be responsible for filing Form 1099-MISC.
+For payments reportable under section 6041, if you make a payment on behalf of another person who is the source of the funds, you may be responsible for filing Form 1099-MISC.
 You are the payor for information reporting purposes if you perform management or oversight functions in connection with the payment, or have a significant economic interest in the payment (such as a lien).
 For example, a bank that provides financing to a real estate developer for a construction project maintains an account from which it makes payments for services in connection with the project.
 The bank performs management and oversight functions over the payments and is responsible for filing information returns for payments of \$600 or more paid to contractors.
 For more information, see Regulations section 1.6041-1(e).